“Geez.” Jay wiped his eyes. “That season finale is more emotional than I remembered.”

 “Mars, I think.
 Roaches are the only smokables I can dig up.
 Got a lighter?”

 “Yeah.”
 Jay lit the cockroach with an orange lighter as Faith held the roach’s head in her vulpine jaw.
 “Faith, I don’t think you’re on Mars.
 And I don’t think you’re hallucinating.”

 Faith had obviously practiced smoking as a fox.
 She tongued the roach over each canine to make space in her muzzle to blow smoke.
 She turned so Jay could take the roach.
 With her mouth free she spoke.
 “What do you mean, JayJay?”

 “I think you’re dead.”
 Jay puffed.
 He’d seen cockroaches before—mostly in Eastern Asia—but he’d never smoked one.
 It was spicy and harsh.
 “No offense.”

 “None taken.
 That makes sense.”
 Faith bonked her head against Jay’s knee.
 “I miss you guys.”

 “We all miss you.”
 Jay gave her the cockroach.
-As a child Jay scratched his cat Django on the head just in front of the ears, and now he scratched Faith the same way out of habit.
+As a child Jay scratched his cat Django just in front of the ears, and now he scratched Faith the same way out of habit.
 She smiled and closed her eyes.
 “Dan and Bob are inside, but it might be inappropriate to bring you in.”

 “Hmpf,” puffed Faith.
 “I understand.”